FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/configuration.md

 `[consensus]` involves consensus-related configuration, including:

-- `consensus_type`：consensus algorithm type, currently supports [PBFT](../design/consensus/pbft.md), [Raft](../design/consensus/raft.md) and RPBFT.
+- `consensus_type`：consensus algorithm type, currently supports [PBFT](../design/consensus/pbft.md), [Raft](../design/consensus/raft.md) and rPBFT.
 To use PBFT by default;

 - `max_trans_num`：a maximum number of transactions that can be packed in a block.
 The default is 1000.
 After the chain is initialized, the parameter can be dynamically adjusted through [Console](./console.html#setsystemconfigbykey);

 - `node.idx`：consensus node list, has configured with the [Node ID] of the participating consensus nodes.
 The Node ID can be obtained by the `${data_path}/node.nodeid` file (where `${data_path}` can be obtained by the configuration item `[secure].data_path` of the main configuration `config.ini`)

-FISCO BCOS v2.3.0 introduced the RPBFT consensus algorithm, The RPBFT related configuration is as follows:
+FISCO BCOS v2.3.0 introduced the rPBFT consensus algorithm, The rPBFT related configuration is as follows:

 - `epoch_sealer_num`：The number of nodes participating in the consensus is selected in a consensus period.
 The default is the total number of all consensus nodes.
 After the chain is initialized, this parameter can be dynamically adjusted through [Console] (./console.html#setsystemconfigbykey)
 - `epoch_block_num`：The number of blocks generated in a consensus period, the default is 1000, which can be dynamically adjusted through [Console] (./console.html#setsystemconfigbykey)